veronikakontos/OliveOil/README.md

 # This project is a Family - Oriented Olive Oil Business

-### - Website was made to be used for real bussines purposes
+### - Website was an idea, mean to be used for real bussines purposes for private client from Greece

 ### Table of Contents